 Home > Alumni >

 Aaron Wilson’s shorts – including AHMAD’S GARDEN, which premiered at MIFF 2008 – won numerous awards and travelled to 100+ film festivals worldwide.
 His debut feature CANOPY debuted at 2013’s Toronto International Film Festival and played at Busan, Abu Dhabi (where it was awarded Special Jury Mention), Stockholm, Rotterdam, Taipei and New Horizons Poland.
+His sophomore feature film was the Premiere Fund-supported LITTLE TORNADOES (MIFF 2021).
 He is signed as a TVC director with Airbag.

-Anthony Chen’s shorts were recognized at several film festivals including Ah Ma (Special Mention, 60th Cannes Film Festival) and Haze (Nominee, Golden Bear for Short Film, 58th Berlin Film Festival).
-He won Singapore’s National Arts Council 2009 Young Artist Award and completed a Film Directing MA at the UK’s National Film & TV in 2010.
+Anthony Chen’s acclaimed shorts include AH MA (Special Mention, 60th Cannes Film Festival) and HAZE (58th Berlinale Short Film Golden Bear, Nominee).
+He won Singapore’s National Arts Council 2009 Young Artist Award and completed a Film Directing MA at the UK’s National Film & TV School in 2010.
 His debut feature film ILO ILO premiered in Directors’ Fortnight at Cannes 2013 and won the prestigious Camera d’Or for Best Debut Film, garnering over 40 awards internationally.
-He is second feature is 2019’s WET SEASON.
-He works between London and Singapore.
+Working between London and Singapore, his second feature came with 2019’s WET SEASON.
+MIFF-2023 included two new Chen features: THE BREAKING ICE and his English-language debut DRIFT.

 Callum Cooper completed his Master’s degree at London’s Royal College of Art.
 His short LITTLE BROTHER screened at Sundance 2011 and VICTORIA, GEORGE, EDWARD and THATCHER at Toronto 2010.
 His fine art commission was “the constant and the flux” for Toronto International Film Festival (2012) and short film MINE KAFON won a jury prize at the Focus Forward program presented at Sundance 2013.

-Dustin Feneley is a graduate of the Victorian College of the Arts (VCA) Film School whose short films as writer and director (NIGHT, SNOW, HAWKER, ESKIMO KISS) won awards and screened at more than 100 festivals, including official selections at Cannes, London and Melbourne.
-His student film SNOW premiered at Cannes 2006’s Cinéfondation selection and in 2011 he was awarded the Filmmaker Grand Prix at the Sapporo International Short Film Festival for his work in short films.
-He completed his debut feature film STRAY in 2017, for which has was nominated for an ADG Best Direction award.
+Dustin Feneley is a graduate of the Victorian College of the Arts (VCA) Film School whose short films as writer and director (NIGHT, SNOW, HAWKER, ESKIMO KISS) have won numerous awards and screened at over 100 festivals, including official selections at Cannes, London, Sydney and Melbourne.
+His student film SNOW premiered at Cannes 2006’s Cinéfondation selection, and in 2011 he was awarded the Filmmaker Grand Prix at the Sapporo International Short Film Festival for his body of work in short films.
+His debut feature STRAY was released in 2018, for which he won the ADG Award for Best Direction in a Feature Film (Budget under 1M).

 Hugh Sullivan – see 2011.